Is There a Meteor Shower Tonight? 2025 Meteor Showers Calendar: Times and Dates

 The Delta Aquarids get their name from the constellation Aquarius, from which they appear to emanate.
 A weaker shower, the Delta Aquarids typically peak in late July and produce between 10 and 20 meteors per hour around this time.
 A truly dark sky offers the best chance of seeing the Delta Aquarids, as they tend not to be as bright as some of the other meteor showers.

-In 2024, the crescent Moon (33% full) will obscure some of the fainter meteors but will still allow you to see some shooting stars.
+In 2025, the waxing crescent Moon (33% full) will obscure some of the fainter meteors but will still allow you to see some shooting stars.

 The Perseids are one of the best meteor showers to observe, with over 50 meteors per hour at its peak!
 Plus, we can all enjoy seasonable August nights.

-In 2024, the Moon will be about 40% full.
-While this will obscure some of the fainter meteors, it will still be a beautiful summer show.
+In 2025, the Moon will be a large gibbous Moon.
+While this will obscure many of the fainter meteors, we still urge you to get outside and look up!

 See our complete guide to the Perseid meteor shower.

 The Draconids aren’t one of the bigger shows of the year, but they do mark the start of a busy season of meteor showers.
-After the Draconids, a shower happens every one to two weeks until late December.
+After the Draconids, a shower happens every 1 to 2 weeks until late December.

 The Orionids are named after one of the most recognizable constellations in the sky, Orion, from which these meteors appear to radiate.
 Often featuring some of the brightest and fastest streaking stars, the Orionids appear in mid-October and peak in the hours before dawn on October 22.